ConnorLinfoot/BetterChat/README.md

 * Channel configuration GUI
 * BountifulAPI support.
 (Maybe)
 * BarAPI support.
 (Maybe)
-* Older version support, such as 1.6 and 1.5.
-(Maybe)
 * Many more planned features will be added.
 * Drink beer.